Media Backgrounder:

 - Biocapacity is the biologically productive area that provides renewable biological capacity, i.e., the ability of an ecosystem to regenerate biological resources and absorb wastes generated by humans.

 - Earth Overshoot Day marks the date when humanity’s demand for ecological resources (fish and forests for instance) and services in a given year exceeds what Earth can regenerate in that year.
 We maintain this deficit by liquidating stocks of resources and accumulating waste, primarily carbon dioxide in the atmosphere.
-Andrew Simms originally conceived the concept of Earth Overshoot Day while working at the UK think tank New Economics Foundation.
+Andrew Simms originally suggested the idea of Earth Overshoot Day to Global Footprint Network while working at the UK think tank New Economics Foundation.

 - Global hectares are hectares of biologically productive land and sea area with world average bioproductivity.
 Both biocapacity and the Ecological Footprint are measured in global hectares.
 (A hectare contains 10,000 square meters and corresponds to about 2.47 acres.)